 “Registered” means the Naturopath is a paid-up professional member of Naturopaths & Medical Herbalists of NZ (Inc).
 At this stage, Naturopathy & Herbal Medicine are not regulated professions under the Health Practitioner’s Competency Assurance Act (2003) (HPCAA).

-Naturopaths are required to maintain registration, including 30 hours of Continuing Professional Education annually and maintain a current First Aid Certificate.
+Naturopaths registered with NMHNZ have a qualification from an accredited New Zealand Naturopathic college or the equivalent, and are required to maintain registration, including 60 points worth of Continuing Professional Education across two years and to maintain a current First Aid Certificate.

 Naturopathy is a distinct type of primary health care that blends age-old healing traditions with scientific advances and current research.
 It is guided by a unique set of principles that recognise the body’s innate healing capacity, emphasises wellness and disease prevention and encourages individual responsibility to obtain optimal health.

 Naturopaths are trained as primary healthcare practitioners in whole person, client-centred naturopathic medicine in ambulatory settings.
 The safety of the client is paramount.

 Their scope of practice consists of health assessment, disease prevention, health promotion and management of acute and chronic conditions by stimulation and support of the body’s natural healing mechanisms.